binaryage/drydrop/index.md

 #### Host your static site on Google App Engine and update it by pushing to GitHub.

+DryDrop is a tool that lets you host your static site on Google App Engine and update it by pushing to GitHub.
+Thanks to GitHub post-receive hooks your App Engine site can be updated automatically when you push new content.

 * DRY principle (set it up and forget)
 * Zero cost (thanks to [Google App Engine][appengine])
 * Zero maintenance (thanks to [GitHub][github])